k00ka/captains-mistress/README.md

 ```

 ###Adding an Automaton
-1. New automatons are created in the lib/automaton directory.
+1. New automatons are created in the `lib/automatons` subdirectory.
-1. The name of the automaton is the class name, it must inherit from the ``Automaton`` class.
+1. The name used for the automaton will be your class's name.
+The class must inherit from the `Automaton` class.
 1. The automaton must implement the move method (otherwise a runtime error is raised).
-1. You may use the public interfaces of any classes.
-The most interesting interfaces will be the ``Rack``, ``Cell``, and ``Game`` classes.
+1. You may use the public interfaces of any class.
+The most interesting interfaces will be the `Rack`, `Cell`, and `Game` classes.
+1. The move method should `puts` the chosen channel.
+The channel should be returned.
+Remember, `puts` returns `nil` so the puts cannot be the last line!